skhcjh231/blog-post/content/docs/spring24/18_/_index.md

 #### C. Self Attention
 - The self-attention layer calculates attention weights for each pixel in the image based on its relationship with all other pixels.

+- For each input vector X, three new vectors are created through learned linear transformations: Query (Q), Key (K), and Value (V), where $W_{Q}$, $W_{K}$, $W_{V}$ are learnd weight matrices.

 $$ Q = XW_Q, K=XW_K, V=XW_V $$

+- The attention score for each pair of input vectors is calculated using the dot product of their Query and Key vectors:

 $$ Attention Score = Q K^T $$

+- These scores indicate how much focus the model should place on one part of the input when considering another part.

 $$ Attention Output = softmax(\frac{Q \dot K^T}{\sqrt{d_k}}V) $$

+- The attention scores are scaled by the square root of the dimensionality of the Key vectors to prevent excessively large values that could destabilize training.
+The scaled attention scores are passed through a softmax function to obtain the attention weights.
+This ensures that the weights are normalized (summing to one) and highlight the relative importance of each input vector.
+Each input vector is then updated by computing a weighted sum of the Value vectors, using the attention weights.

 #### C. Multi-Head Self Attention (MHSA)
 - The multi-head attention extends self-attention mechanism by allowing the model to attend to different parts of the input sequence simultaneously.
 Each "head" in the multi-head attention mechanism can capture different features, leading to a richer and more nuanced representation of the image.